54 (film): Studio cut

 The film grossed $16.8 million on an estimated budget of $13 million.
-Myers, in his first serious dramatic role, garnered some of the film's only positive word-of-mouth.
-The role was Myers' only foray into drama until Inglourious Basterds (released in 2009) and Bohemian Rhapsody and Terminal (both released in 2018).
+Mike Myers, in his first serious dramatic role, garnered some of the film's only positive word-of-mouth.
+The role was his first foray into drama, followed by Inglourious Basterds (released in 2009), Bohemian Rhapsody,Terminal (both released in 2018) and Michael (released in 2026).

 Though some critics noted Christopher manages to "[re-create] the club's playfully subversive physical details: the glitter confetti and giant silver man-in-the-moon cokehead mobile, the VIP room hidden in the dank basement", many were particularly disappointed with the film's fictional characters and storyline, believing that Studio 54's notorious, real-life past should have been explored with better detail and more realism.

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 15% based on 66 reviews, with an average rating of 4.2/10.
 The website's critics consensus reads, "Robbed of its integral LGBTQ themes, 54 is a compromised and disjointed glance at the glory days of disco."
 Metacritic, which uses a weighted average, assigned the film a score of 33 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-The film was nominated for two Golden Raspberry Awards, including Worst Actor for Ryan Phillippe and Worst Supporting Actress for Ellen Albertini Dow.
+The film was nominated for two Golden Raspberry Awards, including Worst Actor for Ryan Phillippe and Worst Supporting Actress for Ellen Albertini Dowat the 19th Golden Raspberry Awards.
 Neve Campbell was nominated for Worst Supporting Actress (also for Wild Things) at the 1998 Stinkers Bad Movie Awards.
+Despite the aforementioned mocking prizes, a few of the film's cast members had performances which yielded some prestigious recognition for their onscreen work: Mike Myers' turn earned him a nomination for a Csapnivaló Award; Salma Hayek's performance was nominated for an ALMA Award; and Heather Matarazzo was nominated for a YoungStar Award.